Karrels Instrumental Scholarship

 • some of their favorite performances over the last year.
 (Include recordings if available)

-2. CD recording (3-5 minutes) of Class A or equivalent solo repertoire, with or without accompaniment.
+2. A Recording (3-5 minutes) of Class A or equivalent solo repertoire, with or without accompaniment.*

-3. Applicants must submit an essay (up to 500 words) in which they explain how they currently include music and performance in their lives, and how they will continue to include it in their lives after graduating from UWO.
+3. An essay (up to 500 words) in which the applicant explains how they currently include music and performance in their lives, and how they will continue to include it in their lives after graduating from UWO.

 About the Donor

 When Ed Karrels came to UW Oshkosh to start his studies in Computer Science, he brought with him a strong passion to continue his active involvement with music that he had developed in high school.
 Every semester as a resident student Karrels took trombone lessons and he regularly played in a wide range of instrumental groups: Wind Ensemble, Orchestra, Jazz Ensemble, Trombone Choir, and student Brass Quintets.
 The culmination of his music studies was a senior trombone recital.
 He graduated with a degree in Computer Science in 1997.

 Ed’s involvement with music did not stop when he left UW Oshkosh.
 To the contrary: Soon after he began his work as a computer programmer in California he sought and found opportunities to play in local symphony orchestras, pit orchestras, jazz bands and brass quintets.
 Music continues to be an important part of his life.

 Oshkosh, WI 54901